SeanShao98/BLP-with-R/README.md

 Although the R-based BLP model package [BLPestimatoR](https://cran.r-project.org/web/packages/BLPestimatoR/vignettes/blp_intro.html) is available, building a BLP model from scratch through a tutorial remains meaningful from the perspective of extensibility.

-The algorithm is highly efficient, fully leveraging **vectorized computation** and compatible with data.table for accelerated processing.
+The algorithm is highly efficient, fully leveraging **vectorized computation** and compatible with `data.table` acceleration.
 Any practical application can be extended by simply adding parameter variables.

 Anyway, it is just a course exercise after all.